-While Antminer S9 is the newest and most powerful miner, you can go through reviews to determine what's best for you.
+While the Antminer S9 is the newest and most powerful miner, you can go through reviews to determine what's best for you.
 Miners differ in Hash Rates.
 Other options include Antiminer R4 released August 2016, AntMiner s9 released in June 2016 and Avalon released November 2016.

-Their power efficiencies differ as does their power consumption, hash rate, dimensions and weight, revenue in vacuum and certainly their price and overall rating among miners.
+Their power efficiencies differ as does their power consumption, hash rate, dimensions and weight, revenue in a vacuum and certainly their price and overall rating among miners.

 You can read this guide for more details on which miner to choose.

 There is also the option of mining on the cloud.
 Cloud mining is a popular option for many people too.
 With it, you rent computing power from a different company and set up to mine.
 You avoid all the hassles of buying expensive equipment, storing it and cooling it.
-However, most of these are not profitable and there are scams that do not even own a single equipment and will want you to rent.
+However, most of these are not profitable and there are scams that do not even own single equipment and will want you to rent.

 Get a Bitcoin wallet

 This is the first to go for even before starting to mine because it is where you store the Bitcoins after mining.